SFERS offers three types of retirement benefits for miscellaneous safety members:

-Note: Members of SFERS Miscellaneous Safety Plan do not accrue Social Security benefits for service as miscellaneous safety employees.
+Members of SFERS Miscellaneous Safety Plan do not accrue Social Security benefits for service as miscellaneous safety employees

 Apply for Service Retirement

-To elect to retire from employment with the City and County of San Francisco, a member must:
+When you are ready to retire for service with the City and County of San Francisco, follow the steps below: